causztic/nextjs-blog/posts/react-input-with-gboard-emoji-bug.md

 ## Using inputmode for a better fix

 After fixing this bug with the snippet above, I discovered the existence of the global attribute [inputmode](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/inputmode) (thanks Eileen!).
 It provides a hint to browsers for devices with onscreen keyboards to decide which keyboard to display, and it is fully supported by major mobile browsers.
-While there is no support for several browsers on desktop, it fallbacks to the normal on-screen keyboard for those platforms and that is okay for us.
+While there is no support for several browsers on desktop, they'd fallback to the normal onscreen keyboard and that is okay for us.

 I updated `render` while also removing the previous `handleChange` catch: